 What is the working title of your book?

 Diary of an Angry Woman.
 I’ve had a few friends recoil from the title but others have recognized it.
-After all, she could be your mother, your neighbour, or your ex-wife.
+After all, she could be your co-worker, your neighbour, or your ex-wife.

 Where did the idea come from for the book?